 Or the state of Texas doesn't have standing.

-And then he goes on to say in his opening statement today, there are many reasons that the American people have this skepticism.
+And then he goes on to say in his opening statement today, there are many reasons that the American people have this skepticism that the American public doesn't believe the November election results are legitimate.

-This is not a sustainable state of affairs in our democratic republic.
+This is not a sustainable state of affairs in our Democratic Republic.

 He's right.

-Gotta have signature verification standards that are equal.
+You've got to have signature verification standards that are equal.

-You gotta follow state law.
+You've got to follow state law.

-He goes, there are many reasons for this high level of skepticism, Senator Johnson says it starts with today's climate of hyperpartisanship, which was only exacerbated by the persistent efforts to G-legitimize the results of the 2016 election.
+It starts with today's climate of hyper-partisanship, which was only exacerbated by the persistent efforts to delegitimize the results of the 2016 election.

 I'm beginning to think I'm the only one that's pointing that out.

-That the mob, the media, big tech.
+That the mob, the media, big tech, they never censored any stories then.

-They're the ones that pushed the phony narrative about Trump Russia collusion in the 2016 election that was proven false.
+They're the ones that pushed the phony narrative about Trump-Russia collusion in the 2016 election that was proven false.

 Had no problem with spying on a presidential candidate or a president.

-Because the corrupt investigation, the media coverage of the Russia collusion hoax reduced our faith in institutions.
+It goes the corrupt investigation, the media coverage of the Russia collusion hoax reduced our faith in institutions.

 What was I talking about all week this week?

-Institutional failure, the media, the Democratic Party, weak Republicans, the court system.
+The media, the Democratic Party, weak Republicans, the court system.

 This is institutional.

-These are the forces, institutional forces that are corrupt at a level that most of us really didn't imagine.
+These are forces, institutional forces that are corrupt at a level that most of us really didn't imagine.

 It's hard to come to grips with.